 People’s intake of tobacco smoke will make this greying of the skin even worse as time goes on, which can make people self-conscious about what they look like.

-This can be harder to rectify if smoking isn’t stopped, so no matter how many creams and scrubs you use to help firm up your skin again, the issue comes from inside so you will need to look at what smoking cessation options are out there to get your figure back.
+Remember, the loosening of skin can be harder to rectify if smoking isn’t stopped, so no matter how many creams and scrubs you use to help firm up your skin again, the issue comes from inside so you will need to look at what smoking cessation options are out there to get your skin and figure back.

 Age Spots